v6d-io/v6d/docs/notes/developers.rst

        :text: Github Issues
        :classes: btn-block stretched-link

-Finally, we have a public roadmap that lists the directions we are striving towards and reflects our where ongoing efforts are happening:
+We also have a public roadmap that outlines our future goals and highlights our ongoing efforts:

 .. panels::
     :container: container-lg pb-4